dravila-sl/Research-Data-Management-Framework/DataStroage_how-to-write-readme.md

 ### Where should I place the README file?

-It could be at a higher level directory, for example:
+It could be at a higher-level directory, for example:

 <pre>
  Project_A